5 Myths About the Psychopathic Personality

 Not everything you might have heard, read, or seen about the psychopathic personality is true.
 Today, we’d like to explain 5 myths that people think are true but actually are just fiction.

 Mental disorders like bipolar, depression, or anorexia are often treated lightly.
-“You’re so bipolar” or, “you’re so skinny, you’re anorexic” are common phrases.
+“You’re so bipolar” or “He’s a real psychopath” are unfortunately common phrases.

 Today, we want to take a look at 5 myths surrounding psychopathic personality disorders.

 Check this out: 14 Strange and Little Known Psychological Disorders